sadreck/Butler/README.md

 **Use Custom Configuration**

-By default the configuration used for generating reports is `.src/commands/report/default_config.yaml`.
+By default, the configuration used for generating reports is `.src/commands/report/default_config.yaml`.
 To use a custom version use the `--config` argument.

 ```
 python butler.py report --database ./microsoft.db --output ./report --repo "github" --config ./custom-config.yaml